auser/clone-bitbucket-for/README.md

 2. **Search**: Navigates to Bitbucket and searches for the specified file across all accessible repositories
 3. **Result Processing**: Extracts repository URLs from search results, handling pagination
 4. **Repository Cloning**: For each matching repository, extracts the git clone URL and clones it locally
+5. **Branch Handling**: If a specific branch is requested, attempts to clone from that branch first, then falls back to the default branch if the specified branch doesn't exist
+6. **Logging**: Comprehensive logging system with multiple verbosity levels, supporting both console and file output
+7. **Verbose Levels**: Count-based verbose flag (-v, -vv, -vvv) for different levels of detail

 ## Project Structure